 ONA is an application of social network analysis, a method that is typically focused on connections between individuals, to an organizational entity.
 It is a descriptive, empirical research method for mapping and measuring relationships between people, groups, and organizations with the resources, knowledge and tasks that are used to perform work.
-The key feature distinguishing network theory and measurement from traditional data analytic methods is use of structural or relational variables analyzed using techniques based on graph theoretic methods (Wasserman and Faust, 1994).
+The key feature distinguishing network theory and measurement from traditional data analytic methods is the use of structural or relational variables analyzed using techniques based on graph theoretic methods (Wasserman and Faust, 1994).
 The resulting insights can help managers understand critical performance factors such as how information diffuses among individuals and influences the speed, quality, and accuracy of organizational decisions (Carley, 2002; Galbraith, 1974).
-ONA techniques can provide empirical data to plan for and justify allocation of resources as well as aid decision-making by revealing links between information networks and process performance (Merrill, Bakken, Rockoff, Gebbie and Carley, 2007).
+ONA techniques can provide empirical data to plan for and justify the allocation of resources as well as aid decision-making by revealing links between information networks and process performance (Merrill et al. 2007).

-For ONA the base requirement is metadata from digital communication systems such as e-mail, and calendar appointments (MS Exchange, GSuite etc.), chat and collaboration (Skype, Slack etc.).
-Before the analysis metadata, anonymise (hash) all email addresses, and remove all communication content, so only metadata - such as sent/received time stamps - is collected.
-Then start work to map the anonymised email addresses to demographic information, such as team, department, region, etc…
+For ONA the base requirement is metadata from digital communication systems such as e-mail, and calendar appointments (MS Exchange, GSuite, etc.), chat, and collaboration (Skype, Slack, etc.).
+Before the analysis of the metadata, anonymize (hash) all email addresses, and remove all communication content, so only metadata - such as sent/received time stamps - is collected.
+Then start work to map the anonymized email addresses and the demographic information, such as team, department, region, etc.

-There are special tools for mapping and analysing networks such as Gephi, Cytoscape.
-R Programming is also preferred because its capabilities for calculating detailed statistics and metrics.
+There are special tools for mapping and analyzing networks such as Gephi and Cytoscape.
+R Programming is also preferred because of its capabilities for calculating detailed statistics and metrics.

 Research Method

-This paper focused on:
+This paper focused on the following research questions:

 Where an organization is most siloed ?

-Which branchs are collaborating well ?
+Which branches are collaborating well ?

-Where the bank can optimally invest to improve performance through enhanced collaboration?
+Where the bank can invest optimally to improve performance through enhanced collaboration?

-For this purpose analysis steps are planned as follows:
+For this purpose analysis steps are designed as follows:

 Collecting data,